ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 How-to guide
 ---------------------

-A list of step-by-step tutorials to help you make the most out of your desktop
+Further step-by-step tutorials designed to help you make the most out of your desktop.

 .. toctree::
    :maxdepth: 1